Why does one need a Root Canal Treatment?

-If the pulp becomes infected, the infection may spread through the root canal system of the tooth.
-This may eventually lead to an abscess.
-An abscess is an inflamed area in which pus collects and can cause swelling of the tissues around the tooth.
-The symptoms of an abscess can range from a dull ache to severe pain and the tooth may be tender when you bite.
-If the root canal treatment is not carried out the infection will spread and the tooth may need to be taken out.
+If the pulp in your tooth is infected, the infection subsequently spreads through the root canal system of the tooth.
+This eventually leads to an abscess.
+An abscess is an inflamed area in which the pus deposits and consequently causes the swelling of tissues around the tooth.
+The symptoms of an abscess can range from a dull ache to severe pain and the tooth usually goes tender when you take a bite.
+If the root canal treatment is not carried out the infection spreads further and the tooth may have to be extracted.

 Is the procedure painful?

 It is rare to have any sensation in the tooth owing to modern techniques along with varied and vast local anaesthetic solutions.
 Your tooth is usually quite sensitive after the first few days of the treatment.
 The dentist relieves the pain and sensitivity by prescribing the appropriate medication.

 The treatment focusses on removing the infection from the root canal.
 The dentist cleans the root and subsequently fills it to prevent any further infection.

 Root canal treatment is a skilled and time-consuming procedure.
 The treatment involves two or more visits to your dentist.

 At the first appointment, the dentist removes the infected pulp and subsequently drains out any abscess present.
 Post this, the dentist cleans the canal and consequently gets it ready for the filling.
 The dentist then puts in the temporary filling and the tooth is left to settle.
 Finally, the dentist checks if the infection still persists and eventually fills the tooth permanently.

 In conclusion, the dentist may call the patient in a few weeks to check if the infection is relapsing.